meetkamranjaved/internet-connection-monitor/README.md

 # Internet Connection Monitor

-A lightweight web application that monitors and displays your internet connection status in real-time.
-It visually indicates when you're online or offline with clear notifications and maintains a record of when you were last connected.
+A modern, mobile-friendly online/offline connection status detector | [OneDigitalLine.com](https://onedigitalline.com)

+This is a clean, responsive UI component that shows your internet connectivity status in real-time.
+It’s sleek, user-friendly, and fully customizable — perfect for web apps, SaaS products, and admin dashboards.

 ---